-It will be Scout Elf Return Week™ before we know it, and your elf will be planning an impressive arrival in your home!
+It will be Scout Elf Return Week™ before you know it, and your elf will be planning an impressive arrival in your home!
 The Scout Elves picked some pictures of their favorite arrivals to show you how your elf may choose to arrive this year.

 Scout Elf Landing Net